elpulgardelpanda/syscrap/README.md

   * Port: try to establish a TCP connection to a port.
   * Socket: try to establish a TCP connecction to a socket.

-These

-its commands through that very same connection.
+All these modules implement the `Syscrap.Aggregator.Metric` behaviour.
 They are the ones that actually get the data.
 Their processing loops look like:

 * Execute gathering command
-* Save to DB
+* Save to DB (if needed)
 * Sleep

 Whether its command is a simple `free` or a `df -h`, every `Aggregator.Metric` is specialized on its task.
 They may write to different DB collections.
 Their loop period is also different.

+### Mongo DB

 A `Mongo` worker is a wrapper around a connection to the underlying MongoDB server. `Mongo` workers are pooled using